oceanprotocol-archive/OEPs/13/README.md

 * **Consumers** - Actors who want to consume assets or services.
 They use the marketplace capabilities to find those assets or services.
 Depending on the element to consume the user will have to pay a price for it.
 * **Keepers** - These actors maintain core protocol functionality, ensure correct token mechanics, and provide cryptographic proof capabilities.
 Keepers receive tokens to perform their function.
 * **Curators** - Curators are incentivized to promote and bet on relevance, they signal their opinion to the network using the network token, hence facilitating discovery.
 Data Curators put a number of tokens at stake to signal that a certain dataset is of high quality.
 Every time they correctly do this, they receive newly minted tokens in return.
 * **Verifiers** - Verifiers provide assets and service verifications, getting tokens on reward.
-Verifiers will challenge the service providers, requiring for them to provice Proofs of Service.
+Verifiers will challenge the service providers, requiring for them to provide Proofs of Service.
 * **Marketplaces** - Marketplaces expose all the information about the assets, reputation, pricing, etc. They work as the  interface where the consumers can search for datasets suitable for their requirements.
 Marketplaces include the information provided by the curators.

 An Ocean ACTOR is a user playing one of multiple of the above roles described.